 - Signs of an allergic reaction, like rash; hives; itching; red, swollen, blistered, or peeling skin with or without fever; wheezing; tightness in the chest or throat; trouble breathing, swallowing, or talking; unusual hoarseness; or swelling of the mouth, face, lips, tongue, or throat.

 - Signs of low potassium levels like muscle pain or weakness, muscle cramps, or a heartbeat that does not feel normal.

 - Chest pain or pressure or a fast heartbeat.

 - Very bad headache.

-- This medicine may sometimes cause very bad breathing problems.
+- This medicine may sometimes cause severe breathing problems.
 This may be life-threatening.
-When this happens with a puffer (inhaler) or with liquid for breathing in, most of the time it happens right after a dose and after the first use of a new canister or vial of Xopenex (levalbuterol inhalation solution).
+When this happens with an inhaler or with liquid for breathing in, most of the time it happens right after a dose and after the first use of a new canister or vial of Xopenex (levalbuterol inhalation solution).
 If you have trouble breathing, breathing that is worse, wheezing, or coughing, get medical help right away.

 What are some other side effects of Xopenex?

 All drugs may cause side effects.
 However, many people have no side effects or only have minor side effects.
 Call your doctor or get medical help if any of these side effects or any other side effects bother you or do not go away:

 - Runny nose.